HaxeFoundation/HaxeManual/output/HaxeManual/website/types-abstract-implicit-casts.md

 ```
 By adding `@:from` to a static function, that function qualifies as implicit cast function from its argument type to the abstract.
 These functions must return a value of the abstract type.
 They must also be declared `static`.

 Similarly, adding `@:to` to a function qualifies it as implicit cast function from the abstract to its return type.
-These functions are typically member-functions but they can be made `static` and then serve as [selective function](types-abstract-selective-functions.md).

 In the example the method `fromString` allows the assignment of value `"3"` to variable `a` of type `MyAbstract` while the method `toArray` allows assigning that abstract to variable `b` of type `Array<Int>`.